Marketing tips for small businesses in 2021

 Jess Morgan from Carnsight Communications describes her experience of this

 “So many clients have upgraded their digital comms - websites, email and good, SEO-ready case studies.
 Social media is key.”

 A traditional business exploiting digital for the first time comes in the form of my client Simmonds Ltd, a school uniform provider in the South East Kent.
-I helped launch their digital presence in June creating a new social media strategy, as well as creating digital content.
+I helped launch their digital presence last June creating a new social media strategy, as well as creating digital content.